 You cannot face this trying time alone.
 The aftermath of a car accident can be a very difficult time for you and your family as you recover from your injuries, worry about paying the bills when you can’t return to work, or learn to live with a disability.
 You need an experienced and dedicated personal injury lawyer on your side fighting for the damages you need to avoid financial catastrophe.
 The Villages car accident lawyers from Glover Law Firm can help you with your legal rights and options moving forward, contact us today to set up a confidential free consultation with a skilled accident attorney.

 With medical bills and other expenses related to your accident piling up, the thought of hiring a personal injury attorney to handle your case may seem like a non-starter.
-However, not having an attorney handling your case can be just as expensive, if not vastly more so.
+However, not having an experienced car wreck attorney handling your case can be just as expensive, if not vastly more so.
 Navigating the complexities and nuances of the legal system by yourself without any education or background in personal injury law can derail your chances at recovering financial compensation before your case gets off the ground.
-A car accident attorney can utilize their resources and experience to recreate the accident, gather evidence and witness statements, and determine the extent of your current and future medical costs so you can recover every dollar you need.
+An auto accident injury attorney can utilize their resources and experience to recreate the accident, gather evidence and witness statements, and determine the extent of your current and future medical costs so you can recover every dollar you need.

 There were 401,867 car accidents in the state of Florida in 2019 alone.
 236,753 of those car crashes result in injuries, meaning over 50% of all Florida car accidents in 2019 resulted in some form of injury.
 With over 1,000 car crashes every single day, accidents can occur for numerous reasons.
 When accidents are severe and result in serious injuries, victims can take legal action and pursue compensation from the other party’s insurance company or the individual driver.
 However, determining liability in car accidents can be a complicated ordeal, requiring a large amount of investigation, resources, and work.
 Some common types of car accident cases in The Villages we handle: